autokitteh/samples/openai_chatgpt/README.md

 - [OpenAI developer platform](https://platform.openai.com/)
 - [Go client API](https://pkg.go.dev/github.com/sashabaranov/go-openai)

+This project isn't meant to cover all available functions and events. it merely showcases a few illustrative, annotated, reusable examples.

 This project isn't meant to cover all available functions, it merely showcases a few illustrative and annotated examples.